Trump Issues His First Presidential Veto On Measure That Would Block His Emergency Declaration

-For the first time since entering the White House, Donald Trump issues his first veto on a bill.
+For the first time since entering the White House, Donald Trump has issued his first veto on a bill.
 The president rejected a bill on Friday that would have ended his national emergency declaration at the U.S.-Mexico border, according to CNN.

 Trump, surrounded by Customs and Border Protection agents and individuals who had lost loved ones that were killed by illegal immigrants, vetoed the bill in front of reporters in the Oval Office after 12 Senate Republicans joined Democrats in passing a resolution that rebuked the president for his emergency declaration at the southern border.